yupanasenko/libakrypt_faq/Readme.md

     make test

 ### Windows
-On Windows you need to install [phtreads library](https://sourceware.org/pthreads-win32/).
+On Windows you may to install [phtreads library](https://sourceware.org/pthreads-win32/).
 After this you can run a Microsoft Visual 20XX Console and execute a following sequence

     mkdir build